-Unitholders whose units are redeemed on the December Valuation Date in each year will be entitled to receive a redemption price per unit equal to the net asset value per unit determined as of such Valuation Date.
-For unitholders whose units are redeemed on any other Valuation Date, the redemption price per unit will be equal to the lesser of: (i) 95 percent of the Market Price; and (ii) 100 percent of the Closing Market Price of the units on the applicable Valuation Date, minus an amount equal to the aggregate of all brokerage fees, commissions and other costs incurred by the Fund in connection with such payment, including, but not limited to, costs incurred in liquidating December 31, 2020 and 2019 securities held in the Fund's portfolio.
-For such purposes, "Market Price" is the weighted average trading price of the units on the stock exchange on which the units are listed for the ten trading days immediately preceding the applicable Redemption Date, and the "Closing Market Price" means the closing price of the units on the stock exchange on which the Units are listed or, if there was no trade on the relevant date, the average of the last bid and the last asking prices of the units on the stock exchange on which the units are listed.
+Redemption Date.
+If a day that would otherwise be a Redemption Date is not a business day, the Redemption Date shall be the preceding business day.
+Unitholders will receive payment for the units on or before the 15th day following such Redemption Date (the "Redemption Payment Date").
+Unitholders whose units are redeemed on a June Redemption Date will be entitled to receive a redemption price per unit equal to the NAV per unit determined as of such date.
+For unitholders whose units are redeemed on any other Redemption Date, the redemption price per unit will be equal to the lesser of: (i) 95 percent of the Market Price, and (ii) 100 percent of the Closing Market Price of the units on the applicable redemption Date, minus an amount equal to the aggregate of all brokerage fees, commissions and other costs incurred by the Fund in connection with such payment, including, but not limited to, costs incurred in liquidating securities held in the Fund's portfolio.
+For such purposes, "Market Price" means the weighted average trading price of the units on the stock exchange on which the units are listed for the ten trading days immediately preceding the applicable Redemption Date, and the "Closing Market Price" means the closing price of the units on the stock exchange on which the units are listed or, if there was no trade on the relevant date, the average of the last bid and the last asking prices of the units on the stock exchange on which the units are listed.